sujith1976/TaskFlow/README.md

 npm start
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:3000` for local development.

 ## Features in Detail